fizban99/TurtleGraphicsVBA/README.md

 ## Commands

-### `Arc(DiameterAcross As Double, DiameterFrontBack As Variant, StartAngle As Double, EndAngle As Double, ArcType As ttArcType) `
+### `Arc(ByVal DiameterAcross As Double, ByVal DiameterFrontBack As Variant, ByVal StartAngle As Double, ByVal EndAngle As Double, ByVal ArcType As ttArcType) `

 ### `Center()`